julianburr/sketch-plugin-boilerplate/docs/index.md

 cd MyProject

-# install dependencies
+# Install dependencies
 yarn

-# watch sketch plugin js code (backend code)
+# Build and watch plugin (Backend: js code)
 yarn start
 # Notice: need to restart Sketch when code changed
 # [todo: how to avoid this uncomfortable behaviour]

+# Another terminal
-# another terminal to watch the code(js and scss) running in webview (frontend code)
+# Build and watch webview (Frontend: js and scss code)
 yarn start:webview
 # Notice: when it done, open your Safari of url https://localhost:3000/
 # Then manually trust the localhost certificate in Keychain Access Application of Mac
 # And then, Sketch webview can load https://localhost:3000/

-# then make a symbol link from your project to Sketch Plugin folder
+# Then make a symbol link from your project to Sketch Plugin folder
-# this will install Sketch plugin
+# This will install Sketch plugin
 cd ~/Library/Application\ Support/com.bohemiancoding.sketch3/Plugins/
 mkdir MyProject.sketchplugin
 cd MyProject.sketchPlugin